Voz Media announces acquisition of MegaTV

 2- @VozMediaUSA PISA FUERTE: SE HACE CON @MegaTVLive PARA CONVERTIRSE EN EL MEDIO DE REFERENCIA DE LOS HISPANOS. pic.twitter.com/OxdwgjXVx1— Voz Media (@VozMediaUSA) February 13, 2023

-Founded in January 2022 by businessman Orlando Salazar, a native of Texas and of Mexican descent, this media network offers programming aimed at the Hispanic public, providing a fresh, new and alternative point of view for the news.
+Founded in January 2022 by businessman Orlando Salazar, a Mexican American native of Texas, this media network offers programming aimed at the Hispanic public, providing a fresh, new and alternative point of view for the news.

-“It is an honor for Voz Media to be selected to continue the work and tradition started by Raul Alarcon and MegaTV in the Spanish-language television media market.
-We take seriously the challenge of moving MegaTV forward in both reach and content as we continue to serve Spanish speakers across the United States,” said Orlando Salazar, CEO of Voz Media.
+“It is an honor for Voz Media to be selected to continue the work and tradition started by Raúl Alarcón and MegaTV in the Spanish-language television media market.
+We take seriously the challenge of moving MegaTV forward in both reach and content as we continue to serve Spanish speakers across the United States,” said Salazar.

 LEAVE A COMMENT: